FRRouting/frr/doc/developer/feature-branch.rst

 (see https://github.com/FRRouting/frr/wiki/Feature-Requests) can be subject of this process.

-Everybody *(NOTE: another option is to limit this possibility to the mainteners only which will simplify the process, but close the door to not mainteners)* could ask for a new feature branch by following the bellow process:
+Everybody *(NOTE: another option is to limit this possibility to the maintainers only which will simplify the process, but close the door to not maintainers)* could ask for a new feature branch by following the below
+process:

-- **Prerequisit:** If feature is not listed in FRR Wiki Features Requests, first create a new issue in FRR GitHub to request the new feature and wait the feature is added to the Wiki
+- **Prerequisite:** If feature is not listed in FRR Wiki Features Requests, first create a new issue in FRR GitHub to request the new feature and wait the feature is added to the Wiki
 - **Request:** [Send a simple mail is send to @frr-dev mailing list | Fill a